shlomimizrahi/RateLimitService/README.md

 race another valid task that was processed slower by the service. i.e URL request A arrived before request B did, i.e A.timestamp < B.timestamp yet service computed B faster and allowed it to visit, raising the count of visits. by that time, A is done but threshold was reached thus A would be blocked.

+## Even more production-grade
+- Use defensive coding methodology to catch any exception and think of scalability of the service in terms of recovery infrastructure
+- Create a Dockerfile to that downloads dependencies, configures container environment, build, run the app within the container.
+- Exclude/ Remove possibly redundant packages that are included within Spring Boot framework
+- Draw an architecture of the service design
+- Stronger validation
+- Export logs to a logging system such as ELK Stack
+-